excid3/rails/guides/source/install_ruby_on_rails.md

 * [Ubuntu](#install-ruby-on-ubuntu)
 * [Windows](#install-ruby-on-windows)

-NOTE: Any commands prefaced with a dollar sign `$` should be run in the command line.
+TIP: Any commands prefaced with a dollar sign `$` should be run in the terminal.

 ### Install Ruby on macOS